July 13, 2018//Ellen NeveuxLast Updated: September 08, 2021

 Businesses: For the businesses, this means they must disclose the reason behind collecting (or selling) any of the consumer’s information.
 If a business is selling this information, they must also include the third-party organization that is receiving the data.
 Businesses are not able to treat consumers that “opt out” of having their data sold any differently than those who allow businesses to sell their information.
 Yes, businesses must adhere to this new law, but the ball is primarily in the consumers’ court because they’re the ones that are able to take control of their data like never before.

 There’s no denying the obvious connections to the EU’s GDPR that was implemented at the end of May 2018.
 In fact, parts of AB 375 are very similar to GDPR regulations and both laws stem from consumers scrutiny of organizations ability to safeguard sensitive information from bad actors.
-Specifically related to GDPR, AB 375 gives California consumers the right to request a copy of any data that a US organization may be have stored on their databases (e.g. Social Security number, address, etc.) and consumers can even request that this information is deleted.
+Specifically related to GDPR, AB 375 gives California consumers the right to request a copy of any data that a US organization may be stored on their databases (e.g. Social Security number, address, etc.) and consumers can even request that this information is deleted.

 As we talked about in a past blog post, there are definite benefits to the GDPR that the US is currently feeling.
 Not only has breach reporting increased in terms of the timeline, but there has also been an increase in the breaches reported because of GDPR’s requirement that states that they must notify local data protection authorities of personal data breaches they have experienced “without undue delay and, where feasible, not later than 72 hours after having become aware of it… unless the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons.”